Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

 Watering

-Water Lady Palm thoroughly while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist at all times during the growing season.
+Water your Rhapis excelsa Palm thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting and yellowing.

-Cut down on watering during the cold season to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Cut down on watering in fall and winter to maintain the soil slightly moist since growth is minimal at this time.
+However, do not allow the soil to dry out completely to prevent wilting and drooping.

-Avoid getting the base wet as it can lead to rotting and eventual death of the palm.
-Do not allow the palm to sit in soggy soil as it may lead to root-rot and eventual loss of the palm.
+Avoid getting the base of the palm wet as it can lead to rotting and eventual death of the palm.
+Select a well-draining soil and a pot with a drainage hole to prevent waterlogging which can result in root-rot and eventual death of the palm.

-Lady Palm requires an average warmth of 16-270C to thrive.
+Lady Palm requires a warmth of 16-270C to thrive.
 If the temperature is comfortable for you it is ideal for this palm.
-Keep it away from cold drafts to avoid sudden drops in temperature as they may cause reduced growth.
+Keep it away from drafts to avoid sudden changes in temperature as they may cause reduced growth and yellowing.

-Lady Palm has no need for extra humidity.
-Moderate room humidity of 50-55% is ideal for the palm.
+Rhapis excelsa Palm has no need for extra humidity; a humidity of 50-55% is ideal for the palm.
 However, where the temperatures are very high, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.

 Fertilizer

-Feed Lady Palm with a balanced, liquid fertilizer monthly during the growing period for a lush growth.
-Do not feed in the cold season as growth is minimal at this time.
+Feed Lady Palm with a balanced, liquid fertilizer monthly in spring and summer for a lush growth.
+Do not feed in fall and winter as growth is minimal at this time.

 Take care not to overfeed as it can lead to yellowing of the leaves.
 To prevent fertilizer build up which is indicated by leaf burn and brown spots, regularly flush the soil.
 Run a stream of water through the soil until water comes out through the drainage hole.
 Allow the stream of water to run for some time and repeat the process several times.

-The best soil for Lady Palm should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this palm.
+The best soil for Lady Palm should be rich in organic matter and well-draining to prevent it from getting soggy while providing the required nutrients.
+A mix of 2 parts of all purpose potting mix and 1 part perlite is recommended for this plant.

 Repotting

-Repot Lady Palm every 3 years when it has overgrown its current pot.
+Repot your Rhapis excelsa Palm every 3 years when it has overgrown its current pot.
 Keep it crowded to prevent it from growing too fast.
 Use a pot one size larger than the current one.
 Make sure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.

 Apply a slow release fertilizer to the potting soil to promote faster establishment.
 The fertilizer will be adequate for the next 3-4 months.